 Randy Cadieux, founder of V-Speed LLC, started to post some interesting articles in the Lean Startup Circle Group on LinkedIn in June of this year, in particular his “Working on the Edge of Failure.”
-High reliability organizations have a lot to teach startups so I decided to reach out to him to compare notes.
+The high reliability organization as a lot to teach startups so I decided to reach out to him to compare notes.
 This led to some great conversations and a recorded sessions that we have transcribed into this edited transcript–with some hyperlinks added for context.

 Scaling Up To a High Reliability Organization